 Sexual Frustration in a Relationship: How to End the Problem

-As a psychosexual relationship specialist I have dealt with sexually frustrating issues for thousands of clients.
-In this article I answer the most pressing issues people experience when facing sexual frustration in a relationship.
-As well as what to do to resolve these issues before they lead to mental health challenges or destroy your ability to connect with your partner.
+In this post, I answer the most pressing issues people experience when facing sexual frustration in a relationship.
+As well as what to do to resolve these issues before they lead to mental health challenges and destroy your ability to connect with your partner.

 What is the underlying cause of sexual frustration?